Trouble-free operation, with the lowest cost of ownership.

 Manufacturers are quickly discovering that employing a centrifugal compressor at their facility is an effective method of reducing the overall cost to produce compressed air.
 These cost reductions can come from lower maintenance, increased energy efficiency, and system reliability.

 Manufacturing Challenge: An increase in production at a molded plastics plant required a supplement to their existing air capacity.

 Solution: By employing centrifugal technology, the molded plastics manufacturer was able to reduce operating expenses and meet increased air demands.

-Centrifugal air compressors also referred to as dynamic compressors, are designed to produce large volumes of compressed air in an extremely efficient process.
+Centrifugal air compressors also referred to as dynamic compressors, are designed to produce large volumes of compressed air in an extremely energy efficient process.
 Although manufacturers that require over 200 to 250 total horsepower tend to realize the greatest savings, all industrial manufacturers should consider the advantages of centrifugal technology.